grafana/grafana/docs/sources/installation/upgrading.md

 ## Update plugins

-After you have upgraded it is highly recommended that you update all your plugins as a new version of Grafana can make older plugins stop working properly.
+After you have upgraded, we strongly recommend that you update all your plugins as a new version of Grafana can make older plugins stop working properly.

 You can update all plugins using